PlagueHO/Powershell/DSCTools/README.md

 - Add ability to build the DSC configuration files if the MOF can't be found but the PS1 file can be found.
 - Force rebuild MOF if the PS1 file is newer.
 - Add support for Nodes to provide credentials to connect to a Pull Server.
+- Add automatic update of module function.
+- Add support for downloading Resource Kit Resouces when PS 5.0 is installed.